-Foxgloves, or Digitalis purpurea, are famous both for their polka-dotted, fairy tale charm and the use of digitalis in heart medications.
+Foxgloves, or Digitalis purpurea, are remarkable both for their charming fairy tale flowers and the use of digitalis in heart medications.
 It’s a highly toxic plant if ingested yet enchanting in a cottage-style garden.

 For more ideas, see Flowering Perennials for a Cottage-Style Garden.